strangerstudios/pmpro-email-templates/readme.txt

 1. The Email Templates admin page: Select the template to edit.
 Includes a list of template tags to include in your message body.

 == Changelog ==
+= .7.2 =
+* BUG FIX: Fixed admin menu code to work with PMPro 2.0

 = .7.1 =
 * BUG: Fixed typo when editing the email header.